Inside channels, you can also do more than post messages and upload files. Increase your interaction with messages through Channel actions.

 Rocket Chat search supports basic search commands which work like Gmail search.

-Rocket Chat also supports the use of “regular expressions”.
-The benefits of regular expressions are great search flexibility and the ability to search chat entries in any language, even ones which are traditionally a challenge to search (like “CJK” languages - Chinese, Japanese, Korean).
+Rocket Chat also supports the use of “regular expressions.”
+Regular expressions provide flexibility and the ability to search chat entries in any language, even ones which are traditionally a challenge like “CJK” languages (Chinese, Japanese, Korean).

 Basic Search Commands